bright/new-www/content/blog/top-trends-in-healthtech.md

 This challenging situation presents an excellent opportunity for another trend to gain momentum, as recently highlighted by [Medical Futurists](https://medicalfuturist.com/headphones-as-health-and-medical-devices/): **repurposing everyday devices we already use (like headphones)** for healthcare and medical purposes.
 This could be the pivotal shift healthcare innovators embrace in 2025.

-## Chronic diseases will continue to drive healthcare software development
+## Chronic diseases will continue to drive the future of healthcare technology

 **Chronic diseases account for approximately 74% of all deaths globally** according to [WHO](https://www.who.int/news-room/fact-sheets/detail/noncommunicable-diseases).
 This includes **cardiovascular diseases**, which are the leading cause of death worldwide, responsible for about 17.9 million deaths annually, followed by **cancers** (9.3 million), **chronic respiratory diseases** (4.1 million), and **diabetes** (2.0 million).